In this article:

 Attorneys who become partners in their respective firms sometimes miss this point.
 Yes, your overall annual income is likely to increase in your new role, but your guaranteed salary is taking a hit.Verify your new rate

 You don’t need perfect credit to purchase a home.
 In fact, you don’t even need great credit.

 Despite a history of bankruptcy, foreclosure, or short sale, you can get approved for a mortgage with a lender.
 However, your credit history has to be reasonable.

 When considering your credit history, ignore the blemishes of your long-ago past.
 What happened five or ten years ago is ancient history.

 What matters is how you’re managing your credit today.

-It's your credit behavior over the most recent 6 months which affect your credit score the most.
+It’s your most recent credit history that affects your credit score the most.
 Good behavior pushes your score higher, poor behavior moves your score lower.

-When you're thinking of buying a home, it's important to think about your down payment -- even if your plan is to use 100% financing.
+When you’re thinking of buying a home, it’s important to think about your down payment — even if your plan is to use 100 percent financing.